 With your help we’ll list every turntable, audio recorder, amplifier, effects pedal, microphone, and every other piece of audio gear conceived.
 Any equipment that records, amplifies, mixes, or reproduces audio, belongs here.

-Users piled into the systems with sheer gusto to populate them with data, or simply to test their limits.
-Features and supporting guidelines gradually got refined to their very specific requirements.
-It didn’t take too long for users to create and upload thousands of entries (read: metadata points) and images.
+Discogs members piled into the systems with sheer gusto in order to populate them with data or simply to goof around and test their limits.
+Features and supporting guidelines gradually got refined to their specific requirements.
+It didn’t take long before they had created and uploaded thousands of entries (read: metadata points) and images.

-However, in July 2020 the first bomb was dropped.
+However, in July 2020 the first bomb dropped.

 Dear Comicogs Community,

 We will be shutting down Comicogs on July 31, 2020.
 This was not an easy decision, but we have not been able to give this project the attention and focus that it needs to prosper.
 At the same time, there are still many opportunities and things to improve on Discogs, so we will be putting all of our focus on Discogs.

 Thank you for your contributions to and support for this project over the past six years.
 During that time we’ve had over 55,000 comics submitted and 5,000 registered users.